ibm-cloud-docs/EventStreams/eventstreams157.md

 For example:
 * On Dedicated {{site.data.keyword.messagehub}}, there might be two different business lines, each with their own instance.
 And within their instance each business line created a topic called `Test`.
-* If business line 1 then migrated to a new Enterprise instance and just created a topic called `Test` on the new Enterprise instance, that stops the other business line migrating their topic called `Test`.
+* If business line 1 then migrated to a new Enterprise instance and simply created a topic called `Test` on the new Enterprise instance, that stops the other business line migrating their topic called `Test`.
-* Therefore, you are recommended to prefix new topics with a business line label when created on Enterprise.
-For example `BU1_Test` and `BU2_Test`.
+* Therefore, you are recommended to prefix new topics with a business line label when you create them on Enterprise.
+For example `BL1_Test` and `BL2_Test`.
 * Similar rules apply to consumer group names.
-If an instance provisioned by Dept1 on Dedicated has a consumer group called `group1`, on Enterprise the consumer group should be called `Dept1_group1`.
+If an instance provisioned by `Dept1` on Dedicated has a consumer group called `group1`, on Enterprise the consumer group should be called `Dept1_group1`.
-* When using prefixes, you can take advantage of IAM wildcarding for your business units.
+* When using prefixes, you can take advantage of IAM wildcarding for your business kines.
 For more information, see [Controlling access](#controlling_access).